How to Repair Paralyzed Pixels on an LCD Monitor?

-The solution is very simple to fix paralyzed pixels on an LCD monitor, but what is the question!
+The solution is very simple to repair paralyzed pixels on an LCD monitor, but what is the question!

 Is the pixel paralyzed or dead?

-Dead pixels cannot be repaired, paralyzed ones can function correctly or partially again after some time with software or by themselves!
-Here are a few facts about the phenomenon!
+Dead pixels cannot be repaired, paralyzed ones can function correctly or partially again with software or by themselves after a while!
+Here are some facts about this phenomenon!

-A paralyzed, ergo stuck pixel appears in one of the colors that its three sub-pixels can form, i.e. red, green, or blue.
-In a dead pixel, all sub-pixels are permanently switched off, making the pixel appear black.
+A paralyzed, therefore stuck, pixel appears in one of the colors that its three subpixels can form, i.e. red, green, or blue.
+In a dead pixel, all subpixels are permanently turned off, causing the pixel to appear black.
 The cause could be a defective transistor.
-In rare cases, however, a black pixel can also get stuck.
+However, in rare cases, a black pixel can also get stuck.

 So if you see a colored or white pixel, you may be able to fix it.
-And when you see a black pixel, the odds are slim, but there is still hope.
+And if you see a black pixel, the chances are slim, but there is still hope.